Best MoE Models for Local Coding?

 Quick Answer

-Mixtral 8x7B and DeepSeek V2 are the top MoE coding models for local use.
-MoE models activate only a fraction of parameters per token, giving better quality-per-VRAM than dense models of similar total size.
-Both require at least 16 GB VRAM at Q4.
+Mixtral 8x22B and DeepSeek V2 are the top MoE coding models for local use, activating only a fraction of total parameters per token to deliver better quality per VRAM than dense models.
+Both require at least 16 GB VRAM at Q4, with Mixtral at ~26 GB and DeepSeek V2 at ~16 GB.

 Updated: 2026-05